emberjs/rfcs/text/0000-template.md

 ## Motivation

 When rendering, Ember escapes values by default.
 This helps prevent security attack vectors such as XSS when rendering untrusted content from end-users of the application.
-Sometimes a developer will have a need to bypass this default and render unescaped content directly, for example when rendering sanatized HTML returned from a server endpoint.
+Sometimes a developer will have a need to bypass this default and render unescaped content directly, for example when rendering sanitized HTML returned from a server endpoint.

 Ember currently provides a couple of ways to render unescaped content, [`htmlSafe`](https://www.emberjs.com/api/ember/release/functions/@ember%2Ftemplate/htmlSafe) and the `{{{` handlebars syntax.